Theory of Constraint: Guide to the Five Focusing Steps

 In 1984, Dr. Eliyahu Goldratt released his book, ‘The Goal.’
 It featured a production manager who encountered many challenges but his unyielding focus on ‘the goal’ finally saw him succeed.

-The strategies and tools that he used, which helped improve the entire company, were dubbed Theory of Constraints.
+The strategies and tools that he used, which helped improve the entire company, were dubbed the Theory of Constraints.
 In this theory, the argument is that every organisation with a complex system has a constraint or bottleneck that prevents it from reaching its potential.

 A constraint is considered the weakest link in the chain.
-Therefore, theory of constraints posits that working on the constraint stops it from being a limiting factor.
+Therefore, the theory of constraints posits that working on the constraint stops it from being a limiting factor.
 The manufacturing industry refers to a constraint as a bottleneck.
 Because the system consists of linked processes, identifying the bottleneck and clearing it is the only way to improve.
-Theory of constraints provides tools that businesses in different sectors can use to enhance processes.
+The theory of constraints provides tools that businesses in different sectors can use to enhance processes.

 The theory’s advantage is that it allows you to concentrate on the problem areas and find actionable solutions.
 It provides a 5-stage methodology to achieve that.
 These are;